vinplima/vsphere-lab/README.md

 * **vsphere-lab-prepare-remote-desktop**: configures remote desktop server for the laboratory
 * **vsphere-lab-resources**: creates all virtual resources necessary for the laboratory deployment
 * **vsphere-lab-vyos**: configures the VYOS VM with routing and NAT rules
+* **vsphere-lab-esxi-legacy-cpu**: configures ESXi hosts to allow legacy CPU upgrade (use with vSphere Lifecycle Manager)

 ### 3.3 Configurations